-Yesterday I talked about the potential death of cursive writing in America (and likely elsewhere).
+Yesterday I talked about the potential (and likely elsewhere).
 The ability to read old handwriting is an important part of genealogical research.
 Being able to read and evaluate documents for yourself is one of the most important things you can do to ensure your research is correct.

 In the sixteenth century, a cursive business hand developed and was used in the British Isles and Western Europe through the seventeenth century.
 Because it was used by secretaries and other scriveners, it came to be known as Secretary Hand.